Are you looking for a way to split long WordPress posts into different pages?

 tag to split your content.

 You can also use the Alt + Shift + P keys on your keyboard to insert page breaks.
-To do that, go to the ‘Visual’ view and press the keyboard shortcut keys where you would want to add a page break.
+To do that, go to the ‘Visual’ view and press the keyboard shortcut keys where you want to add a page break.

 After that, you can preview and publish the blog post.
-You will now see post pagination at the bottom of the content.
+You will now see post pagination at the bottom of the post content.

 For this method, we will use the free Automatically Paginate Posts plugin, as it’s easy to use and works with any WordPress theme.